 Caffeine is another vasoconstrictive treatment that can help to reduce the appearance of dark circles and puffy bags under the eyes.
 There are tonnes of caffeine-containing serums, creams and oils available to buy online, but there are some effective home-remedies too.
 The most effective home remedy we’ve come across is actually the most simple and the most cost-effective: place a couple of cold-steeped tea bags over your eyes.
 You can use any tea bags so long as the tea is caffeinated, but we like green tea bags for the added antioxidant boost.
 All you need to do is wet the tea bags, place them in the freezer for ten minutes, and then sit back and relax with them gently positioned over your eyes until you feel the urge to get up and get on with your day.
 You’ll be amazed at the results.

 5. Take the right supplements to support sleep and health of the eyes and body.

 Daily supplementation with LYMA can help you to banish dark circles and puffy bags for good.
 In addition to containing a clinically backed dose of Ashwagandha KSM-66® to support sleep and homeostasis, LYMA also contains Lycored Lycopene™.

-Lycored Lycopene™ is an effective remedy against hyperpigmentation , discolouration and ‘collagenases’ - which is the enzymatic breakdown of the skin’s natural collagen that happens with age and which results in reduced skin elasticity - all of which contribute to the development of dark circles and bags under the eyes.
+Lycored Lycopene™ is an effective remedy against hyperpigmentation, discolouration and ‘collagenases’: the enzymatic breakdown of the skin’s natural collagen that happens with age and which results in reduced skin elasticity.
+All of these things contribute to the development of dark circles and bags under the eyes.
 The body is unable to manufacture lycopene itself and, as formulated at 30mg in LYMA, Lycored Lycopene™ is the most potent lycopene on the market.